-We recently received the following letter from Adriana Buttafoco.
-Adriana has been beta testing our Foundations Curriculum.
+We received the following letter from Adriana Buttafoco in 2013 when she was beta testing our Foundations curriculum.

 I want to share my experience with LOE.
 As I was new to home schooling and just starting out with my daughters I decided to purchase a boxed curriculum.
 Then I met Denise Eide in Hartford, CT and was very impressed.
 I learned some of the Logic of English in her workshop, information I had never heard.

 I started the program with my two daughters in September and they seemed to be doing okay but my oldest (by 18 months) was struggling while her little sister was quickly going thru the lessons.
 I was feeling that maybe this wasn't the right program for my oldest and switched to the boxed curriculum for English which has been around for a while.
 My oldest floundered even more, so much so that by mid-November I was considering putting her in public school which was heart breaking.
 My youngest was bored with the boxed curriculum and even though she was doing well was not excited.
 After much prayer (both I and my daughter were praying) I was feeling led to go back to LOE and give it another try.

 We did a quick review of what we had done and started where we left off.
 Both my girls were excited about switching back to LOE.
 Even though my oldest still struggled (painful for me to watch) she was trying so hard but improving.
 The program kept her excitement and attention even at times through tears.
 I'd go back to some of the games in earlier lessons and she'd cheer up again, excited to continue.
 We always finished each lesson on a good note.
 It just took her twice as long as her little sister.